shashank-cr07/Football_Management/README.md

 📌 Project Overview

     This project is a web scraping application that collects football-related data from various websites and stores it in a MySQL database.
 The scraped data can     be used for analytics, predictions, or visualization purposes.
+    This project also uses JDBC to extract data from MySQL and then update a Java Springboot based web application with up to date statistics.

 🚀 Features